heatherwz/data8/README.md

 # data8
-Projects from my data science course
+These are some projects from the data science course I took.

 In project 2, I did the following:
 Tested whether observed data appears to be a random sample from a distribution, Analyzed a natural experiment,